ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Sending Data {#sending}

 Once a Connection has been established, it can be used for sending Messages.
-By default, Send enqueues a complete Message, and takes optional per-Message properties (see {{send-basic}}).
-All Send actions are asynchronous, and deliver Events (see {{send-events}}).
+By default, `Send` enqueues a complete Message, and takes optional per-Message properties (see {{send-basic}}).
+All `Send` actions are asynchronous, and deliver events (see {{send-events}}).
 Sending partial Messages for streaming large data is also supported (see {{send-partial}}).

-Messages are sent on a Connection using the Send action:
+Messages are sent on a Connection using the `Send` action:

 ~~~
 Connection.Send(messageData, messageContext?, endOfMessage?)
 ~~~

-where messageData is the data object to send, and messageContext allows adding Message Properties, identifying Send Events related to a specific Message or inspecting meta-data related to the Message sent (see {{msg-ctx}}).
+where messageData is the data object to send, and messageContext allows adding Message Properties, identifying `Send` events related to a specific Message or inspecting meta-data related to the Message sent (see {{msg-ctx}}).

 The optional endOfMessage parameter supports partial sending and is described in